-Flipped Out Again
+He Flipped Out Again

 Jason had entered the house and was lying in wait in the bedroom for the enemy.
 He hadn’t be able to get to his gun—the troopers already got that.
 So all he had left was his fists.
 He knew that was enough, because this was one of the enemy gooks who didn’t know how to fight.
 The wimp would beg for his life as it was being punched out of him.

-Outside the house where Jason lie waiting, Dr. Kidd’s car pulled into the driveway.
+Inside the house where Jason lie waiting, Dr. Kidd’s car pulled into the driveway.
 “Hey, yeah … hey, yeah!” he sang along with the stereo.

 Hearing the commotion, Jason purred like a cat.
 Then he heard Dr. Kidd coming through the front door of his house, singing, “Hey, yeah … hey, yeah!”

 After Dr. Kidd stepped into the living room, and walked into the kitchen, Jason leaped out from the hallway.
 “F**ker!” he grunted, rushing towards the doctor.

 In the blink of an eye, Kidd pulled his knife—just the way he’d been trained.
 Then, he held the cold blade up in front of his nose.

 Jason stopped in his tracks.
 Guns didn’t scare him one iota, but knives—he had a childhood fear of them.

 “Jason,” Kidd said, “we’re not in the war zone.
 This is Salem.
 Look carefully.
 You just think I’m the enemy.
 I’m your counselor, remember?”
 Kidd waved the knife in front of himself, trying to distract Jason.